kellan/laughingmeme/_posts/2011-08-06-slow-news-redux.md

 Just a quick follow up.
 Got a ton of good feedback on last weekends “Slow News” post, in the comments on that post, and over at G+.

-Some of my favorite comments where from \[Mike Migurski\](http://mike.teczno.com/).
+Some of my favorite comments where from [Mike Migurski](http://mike.teczno.com/).
 Apparently his Google Plus account has been deleted.
 To say this tarnishes G+ for me is putting it mildly.

 But to summarize the feedback which hasn’t been expunged, folks recommended: